TWO LOCATIONS TO SERVE YOU!!!

 Schoolkids Records first opened in 1974 in Raleigh, NC, across the street from NC State University.
-Since then, the store has expanded, contracted and expanded again over 42+ years and now has three stores in the heart of the "Triangle" near Duke University (Durham) and The University of North Carolina (Chapel Hill).
+Since then, the store has expanded, contracted and expanded again over 42+ years.
+We have two stores to serve you.
+One in Raleigh in the legendary Mission Valley Shoppping Center (NCSU) and one near The University of North Carolina (Chapel Hill).
 Yes, basketball season is fun around here!

 We also have expanded our on-line store and service and have most of our inventory live on Amazon second-hand, which you can visit here: Schoolkids Webstore (US)